michael-golfi/terraform-app-gateway-2-vm/README.md

-# Deployment of the Azure Gateway with a Linux VM and a Bastion Host
+# Deployment of the Azure Gateway with two Linux VMs in separate subnets and a Bastion Host with URL path routing

 ## Description